Wilford Berry Jr.

 Wilford Lee Berry Jr. (September 2, 1962 – February 19, 1999) was an American murderer.
-He was known as "The Volunteer" because he was the first convict to waive his right to appeal his death sentence after Ohio reinstated the death penalty, and was executed by lethal injection.
+He was known as "The Volunteer" because he was the first convict to waive his right to appeal his death sentence after Ohio reinstated capital punishment, and was executed by lethal injection.
 His conviction and sentence stemmed from the November 30, 1989, shooting death of his employer, 52-year-old Charles Mitroff of Cleveland, Ohio.

 Crime

 As part of his plan to murder Mitroff, Berry supplied his accomplice and co-worker, Anthony Lozar, with a gun and kept a gun for himself.
 When Mitroff returned to the bakery after making deliveries, Lozar shot him in the torso.
 When Mitroff fell to the floor injured, Berry approached him and shot him in the head.
 Berry and Lozar then buried Mitroff in a shallow grave near a bridge and stole his van.
 After he was arrested in Kentucky driving the stolen delivery van while driving drunk, Berry confessed to police and bragged about the murder to his fellow jail inmates.

 At times, Berry offered two different explanations for his actions.
 One was that he killed Mitroff for revenge for almost running over Berry's sister with the delivery van, while the other was that he killed him for no special reason.

 Based upon his confessions and significant amounts of circumstantial forensic evidence linking him to the crime, a jury found Berry guilty of aggravated murder with the death penalty and firearm specifications, aggravated robbery and aggravated burglary.